 Matching your lighting with your branding can help you upsell your product and elevate your whole display.
 For instance, if you are in the nightclub or bar business, you can use laser lights instead of ordinary lighting.
 If you provide high-quality countertops, you can use track lighting to highlight the materials and textures of your products.

 Every brand has the potential to discover something unique that will work for them in this space, and it’s an area where small changes can create a big impact.

 Your graphics are one of the first things that potential customers will see when they enter the exhibit hall, so it’s important to make a good impression.
 The right graphics can communicate your brand message, highlight your products and services, and draw people into your booth.

-Although this may seem obvious, if you have walked a trade show you will know that it must not be.
-Graphics make or break a booth; this is one area where attempting to cut back on costs will most certainly cut back on your ROI as well.
-Get large, crisp graphics that are in line with your marketing efforts, and make sure they are of the highest quality.
+Simply put, graphics can make or break a booth, and this is one area where attempting to cut back on costs will most certainly cut back on your ROI as well.
+Get large, crisp graphics that align with your marketing efforts, and ensure they are of the highest quality.

-So many exhibitors resort to stock shelving and counters to display their products.
-The power that a well thought out product display can have is invaluable.
-Think of your booth like the grocery store.
-When you see that one product display that stands out from all the other basic shelving units, it is hard not to stop and see what the product is all about.
-This same general philosophy can help you increase sales of your products and services alike if done properly.
+The power of a well-thought-out product display can be invaluable.
+Think of your booth like the grocery store: When you see that one product display that stands out from all the other basic shelving units, it’s hard not to stop and see what the product is all about.
+This same general philosophy can help you increase sales of your products and services if done properly.

 Want to gain an edge?
 Get ideas, tips, and